Justification of Red List Category

 Trend justification

-Prioniturus flavicans is known with certainty only from the eastern two-thirds of the northern peninsula (Minahasa) of Sulawesi, Indonesia, with populations on adjacent islands including the Togian Islands (Juniper and Parr 1998, BirdLife International 2001).
-It has a limited area of occupancy on the peninsula, given that the extent of its lowland forest habitat is c.11,300 km2, and the world population is in the order of 45,000 birds.
-Its numbers are declining.
+Prioniturus flavicans is known from the eastern two-thirds of the northern peninsula (Minahasa) of Sulawesi, Indonesia, with populations on adjacent islands including the Togian Islands (Juniper and Parr 1998, BirdLife International 2001, Eaton et al. 2021, eBird 2022).

 It is generally found in primary forest below 1,000 m but it will range as high as 1,900 m and use trees in cultivated areas.
 It forages in mid-storey lowland and hill forest, gathering in fruiting trees.
 The only recorded nest was situated in a cavity in the rootball of an arboreal epiphytic fern (Walker and Seroji 2000).